Fasihi-Rad/Filestreambot-pro/readme.md

 Setting up things

-If you're on Heroku, just add these in the Environmental Variables or if you're Locally hosting, create a file named `config.env` in the root directory and add all the variables there.
+If you're on Heroku, just add these in the Environmental Variables or if you're Locally hosting, create a file named `.env` in the root directory and add all the variables there.
-An example of `config.env` file:
+An example of `.env` file:

 ```py
 API_ID=12345